Years ago, I was about to join a medical mission in Jomalig island but it didn’t push through.

 Jomalig is an island municipality of Quezon and considered one of the smallest towns in the province.
 Just a small island off the coast to the Pacific Ocean, it was only in the recent years that it captivated the hearts of a lot of travelers because of its raw beauty, golden and white sand beaches.

 I know a lot of travelers would also want to experience Jomalig, but most are hesitant to endure the long 5 hour boat ride.
-So to ease that feeling of uncertainty and fear, more are looking for tour packages.
+So to ease that feeling of uncertainty and fear, more are looking for tour package.

 Honestly, at first I searched for some group travels to Jomalig, but it was just weird that all of the tour packages I contacted just cancelled few weeks or days before the travel.
 So Eloi and I decided to go there via DIY.
 It’s an amazing experience to be in an island paradise where we were free to do whatever we want without following a schedule.